 chopped spinach (add in the last 20 minutes)

-There you have it folks!
-This recipe is delicious and simple.
+- There you have it, folks!
+This Slow Cooker Beer Chili recipe is delicious and simple.
 Each time you make it, you can change it and make many variations.
-It's never the same twice.
+It’s never the same twice.

-Enjoy this chili and I hope it warms you up on a cold winter day!
+- Enjoy this Slow Cooker Beer Chili and I hope it warms you up on a cold winter day!